 Magdalena Krintus, PhD

-Department of Laboratory Medicine, Ludwik Rydygier Collegium Medicum in Bydgoszcz, Nicolaus Copernicus University in Torun, Poland
+Department of Laboratory Medicine, Ludwik Rydygier Collegium Medicum in Bydgoszcz, Nicolaus Copernicus University in Torun, Torun, Poland

 Magdalena Krintus received extensive medical training undertaking an M.Sc in laboratory medicine, and through doctoral studies leading to a PhD in the field of medical biology (Collegium Medicum, Nicolaus Copernicus University, Poland).
 Since the completion of her doctorate she was affiliated as an assistant in the Department of Laboratory Medicine.
 In 2012 she was appointed Assistant Professor.